Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 === "API subscription"

      Once you configure an approval process for API subscription, administrators can select the **Approval required** checkbox to create or update subscription plans to require approval.
 For details, see [Create API Subscription Plans](../administer/create-api-subscription-plans.md).
 API consumers using these plans must request approval to proceed.
 For details, see step 7 in [Subscribe to an API with a Subscription Plan](../api-management/manage-api-traffic/subscribe-to-an-api-with-a-subscription-plan.md).
 An authorized approver must then [review and approve the request](./review-workflow-approval-requests.md) before the subscription is granted.

+=== "URL customization"

+     Once you configure an approval process for URL customization, developers must submit a request for approval when configuring a custom URL for a component.
+Instead of being automatically deployed, the URL mapping will go into a pending state.
+An authorized approver must then [review and approve the request](./review-workflow-approval-requests.md) before the custom URL is activated.